About Jim Thorpe

 For those seeking nonstop adrenaline rushes, make sure to check out all of the whitewater rafting and biking opportunities, located in downtown Jim Thorpe, a 10 minute walk from our guesthouse.
 You'll be able to rent almost any equipment necessary to make your trip to Jim Thorpe one of the most memorable.

-Interested in reliving the history of Jim Thorpe with a tour through the Asa Packer Mansion or the Old Jail Museum?
+Experience the history of Jim Thorpe with a tour through the Asa Packer Mansion or the Old Jail Museum?
 Jim Thorpe offers a plethora of historical and educational opportunities for your entire group.
 Ghost Tours and Sidecar Tours are also a great way to see more of the history and legends that comprise Jim Thorpe.

 Got a favorite tribute or little known but well respected band?
 Chances are they may be playing at the Mauch Chunk Opera House in Jim Thorpe.
 The Opera House also hosts the annual PA Burlesque Fest, and the Mauch Chunk Museum and Cultural Center hosts the annual Jim Thorpe Film Festival.